xmigrate/xforecast-docs/docs/source/configuration_options.rst

     forecast_every: 60 #At what interval the app do the predictions
     forecast_basedon: 60 #Forecast based on past how many data points
-    write_back_metric: forecast_cpu_use #Where should it write back the metrics
+    write_back_metric: forecast_cpu_use #Where should it write back the metrics models :
+      model_name: prophet
+      hyperparameters:
+        changepoint_prior_scale : 0.05 #determines the flexibility of the trend changes seasonality_prior_scale : 10 #determines the flexibility of the seasonality changes holidays_prior_scale : 10 #determines the flexibiity to fit the holidays changepoint_range : 0.8 #proportion of the history where the trend changes are applied seasonality_mode : additive #whether the mode of seasonality is additive or multiplicative
   - name: memory_usage  #metric name in prometheus data_store :
       name : prometheus